Markov-switching State Space Models for Uncovering Musical Interpretation: Introduction

 \subsection{Related work}

-The vast majority of work at the intersection of statistics or machine learning and classical music analysis has focused on a handful of tasks, most notably structure analysis, music generation, and score alignment.
+The vast majority of work at the intersection of statistics and classical music analysis has focused on a handful of tasks, most notably structure analysis, music generation, and score alignment.

 Analysis of musical structure and its relationships with interpretation forms the basis of music theory, and hence constitutes the core of standard conservatory curricula, along with history and performance.
-Automatically learning musical structures from performances without expert input has become more relevant recently. \citet{RenDunson2010} use Dirichlet process models to identify similar sections of individual classical music performances. \citet{RobertsEngel2018} use variational autoencoders to learn long-term structure with an explicit goal toward improved automatic music composition.
+Automatically discovering musical structures from performances without expert input has become more relevant recently. \citet{RenDunson2010} use Dirichlet process models to identify similar sections of individual classical music performances. \citet{RobertsEngel2018} use variational autoencoders to discover long-term structure with an explicit goal toward improved automatic music composition.

 Computer music generation and composition has a long history~\citep{SturmBen-Tal2019,Boulanger-LewandowskiBengio2012,Collins2016,Ariza2005,FlossmannGrachten2013}.
 It is actively investigated, especially using deep learning~\citep{HadjeresPachet2017}, and has become commercially relevant for advertising and video games through companies like Aiva (\url{aiva.ai}), and Melodrive (\url{melodrive.com}).
 Google has developed the Magenta project to enable open-source music composition~\citep{RobertsHawthorne2018}.